 Daily Spend Limit: The daily spend limit is the maximum amount that Facebook will allow you to spend in one day.

 Destination: The destination of your ad is where people will land if they click on it.
 If you advertise a Page, app or event on Facebook, you’ll also get social buttons on your ad that encourage people to engage with you by liking your Page, installing or using your app, or joining your event.

 End Date: The date a campaign is scheduled to stop.
 Campaigns can run continuously or be limited with specific dates.

-Frequency: Frequency tells you how many times each person saw your ads or Sponsored Stories, on average.
+Calculated as (Impressions/Reach), Frequency is a Facebook ads metric that measures the average number of times users have seen your ad.: Frequency tells you how many times each person saw your ads or Sponsored Stories, on average.

 Impressions: Counted each time an ad or Sponsored Story is shown to a user, regardless of whether the user clicks or takes any other action on the ad.

 Mobile App Install Ads: Mobile app install ads help developers reach people on mobile devices.
 When people click on the ad on the mobile device, they will be directed to the App Store or Google Play to install the app.